drchrispinnock/bakingsetup/README.md

 tezos nodes and bakers.
 Use at your own risk.

 * start.sh <config> - starts a node/bakers as appropriate
-* kill.sh <config>  - stops the node/bakers gracefully
+* stop.sh <config>  - stops the node/bakers gracefully
 * vacuum.sh <config> <snapshoturl> - stops the node,
 	imports a snapshot & restarts